Peterson Air Force Base / Peterson Space Force Base (renamed 2021)

 and USNORTHCOM operations take place at Peterson Air Force Base, and the Base provides extra runways for the City of Colorado Springs Municipal Airport as part of a civil-military airport agreement.

 Following the establishment of the Space Force in 2021, various Air Force space wings and operations groups have been replaced with deltas and garrisons.
 The Peterson-Schriever Garrison became responsible for the administration of the Peterson Air Force Base, Schriever Air Force Base

 , Thule Air Base, New Boston Air Force Station, and Kaena Point Satellite Tracking Station, replacing the 50th Space Wing and 21st Space Wing.
 The Space Force's Space Operations Command now operates as the field command center for these sites, replacing Air Force Space Command headquarters.
 Peterson has been redesignated a Space Force Base.

-U.S. Space Force.
-"Peterson Space Force Base
+Space Base Delta I. "Peterson Space Force Base, Colorado.

 Wikipedia.
 "United States Space Force.

 " Accessed June 13, 2021.

 Loading...Continue on "Deployment, Training, Command and Control"